 Apple Inc designed and Developed Face ID a facial recognition system for iPhone and iPad pro that allows biometric authentication for unlocking a device, making payments, and accessing sensitive data.
-Such as you can authenticate and pay for goods and services on the iPhone X and latest models, including Apple Pay, App Store and iTunes purchases etc. But recently after the iOS 14 upgrade a number of users report Face ID Not Working Properly.
+Such as you can authenticate and pay for goods and services on the iPhone X and the latest models, including Apple Pay, App Store, and iTunes purchases, etc. But recently after the iOS 15 upgrade, a number of users report Face ID Not Working Properly.
 Getting error message “Face ID is not available” While trying to unlock the device using Face ID.

 There is a various reason that causes Face ID not working properly on the iPhone.

 - It might not work if you just switched on the device or restarted it.

-- Since 48hours if you haven’t unlocked the iPhone 11.
+- Since 48 hours if you haven’t unlocked the iPhone 12.

 - After 6 1/2 days if you are given a 4 hours time and if you do not unlock with Face id in those 4 hours, a passcode is generated once you try unlocking.

 - If the remote command is received by you on your iPhone.

 - If your face doesn’t match 5 times.